kaiserarg/kaiserarg/README.md

 <h4> - 👋 Hi, I’m @kaiserarg / Bradley Huang </h4>
-<h4> - 🗽 I’m currently a computer science student at New York University </h4>
+<h4> - 📈 I’m currently a Software Engineer at Adaptive </h4>
+<h4> - 🗽 I graduated from NYU in 2025 with a degree in Computer Science </h4>
 <h4> - 📫 How to reach me:  <a href="mailto:bhuang8450@gmail.com">bhuang8450@gmail.com</a> </h4>
 <h4> - 🚗 My Website: https://bradleyhuang.tech </h4>